openmopac/openmopac.github.io/content/guides/proteins.md

 This keyword can be used to adjust the behavior of the `ADD-H` keyword.
 The simplest use of this keyword is `SITE=(SALT)`, which forces all terminal nitrogen atoms within 4 Angstroms of a caboxylic acid group to become a salt bridge.
 This causes the hydrogen and charge assigment of (NH3)+ and (COO)- instead of (NH2) and (COOH).
+See the online MOPAC manual for a complete explanation of this keyword.